timmonfette1/Sliding-Block-Puzzle/README.md

   - Any other number is a block

 A final note: this project is oftened assigned in AI courses at universities.<br />
-Use of this code and submitting is as your own for a homework assignment subjects you to potential consequences from your university for plagiarism.
+Use of this code and submitting it as your own for a homework assignment subjects you to potential consequences from your university for plagiarism.